bajielyf/velnix-editor/docs/ROADMAP.md

   implemented.
 - Search result panel display, grouped interaction, and double-click navigation are implemented.
+- Find-all result building runs in the background, with cancellation support.
+- Search result refresh and auto-refresh controls are implemented.
 - Lexilla is integrated for syntax highlighting.
 - Lexer list loading, language-menu switching, and extension-based matching are implemented.